dzianisbohush/cra-with-ssr/README.md

 CRA has only links to scripts.
 Our goal is getting rendered page from page.

 Go to the project.
-Lets change some structure.
+Let`s change some structure.
 Add server folder.
 The folder will contain entry point for server bundle.
 Add common folder. the folder will contain common components for client and server bundle.

 ```
 .